When you think of an effective entrepreneur, what image comes to mind?

 Now, the idea of building healthy habits can seem like an onerous task, but don’t let it stress you out.
 In an article titled “5 ways to build healthy habits and routines as a freelancer,” Shannon Byrne recommends James Clear’s advice “to go super micro and start with an incredibly small habit.
 Make it so easy you can’t say no.” Byrne recommends doing that same thing every day and then increasing it in small ways.

-So, as we go through the following Seven Healthy Habits to Be More Effective in Your Work (and Life), don’t worry about tackling them all at once.
+So, as we go through the following seven healthy habits to be more effective entrepreneurs, don’t worry about tackling them all at once.
 Some you may already be doing.
-And if there are others you need to work on in your Virtual Assistant business, pick an easy one first and then build up these habits gradually.
+And if there are others you need to work on in your Virtual Assistant or freelance business, pick an easy one first and then build up these habits gradually.

 1. Be Kind to Yourself.

 At the start of a New Year, it’s hard to feel accomplished.
 We go from messages of “Eat, drink, and be merry,” to messages of “Take this vitamin, lose this weight, clean your office, hunker down and work,” among others.
-When I was at my local wholesale warehouse recently, I saw tables full of nutritional supplements, workout gear, office supplies, and business success books.
-A month before, these same tables had been full of chocolates, games, and DVD movies.
+While you’re shopping, you may see promotions for nutritional supplements, workout gear, office supplies, and business success books.
+A month before, these same stores were promoting chocolates, games, and DVD movies.